 - Sewing machine (or you could sew by hand if desired)

 This hammock can be made into any size you like.
 For the hammock demonstrated here, two pieces of fleece are cut into 12 inches by 24 inches.
 The finished hammock is just nine inches wide by 10 inches long (suitable for a rat or smaller pet; a larger one would be necessary for rats to pile in together, or for a ferret).

-To make a different sized hammock here is a general guide to sizing your pieces (the exact size of the finished product will depend on seam allowances and may also be affected a bit by the thickness of your fabric).
+To make a differently sized hammock here is a general guide to sizing your pieces (the exact size of the finished product will depend on seam allowances and may also be affected a bit by the thickness of your fabric).
 Decide how big you want your hammock then cut two pieces of the fabric.
-The width of the hammock should have two inches added on for seam allowances and the length should be doubled what you want the final length to be.
+The width of the hammock should have two inches added on for seam allowances, and the length should be doubled what you want the final length to be.

 Strips for Hanging Loops

 You will also need to cut four strips of your chosen material for hanging loops.
 These can be cut to any length you wish and then doubled over to make a loop so the finished length of the loop will be less than half of the cut length (nine inches is a good starting point to cut the strips into).Continue to 2 of 8 below.

 Place the two pieces of fabric together with the right sides together (so it appears as though it is inside out).
 Leaving a small opening that will allow you to turn the hammock right side out, sew around the rest of the rectangle leaving about a half an inch seam allowance.
 Snip extra fabric from the corners outside the row of stitching as shown in the bottom left-hand corner of the photo to make turning the corners right side out easier.
 Turn the pet hammock right side out through the opening then hand stitch the opening closed at the bottom right-hand corner of the photo shows.Continue to 3 of 8 below.